revelrylabs/text_chunker_ex/README.md

 ## Contributing and Development

-See CONTRIBUTING.md for guidance on how to develop for this library.

-Bug reports and pull requests are welcome on GitHub at https://github.com/revelrylabs/exdr.
-Check out CONTRIBUTING.md for more info.
+Bug reports and pull requests are welcome on GitHub at https://github.com/revelrylabs/text_chunker_ex.
+Check out the [contributing guidelines](CONTRIBUTING.md) for more info.

 Everyone is welcome to participate in the project.
-We expect contributors to adhere to the Contributor Covenant Code of Conduct (see CODE_OF_CONDUCT.md).
+We expect contributors to adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

 ## Acknowledgments